 Seventh Generation Institute Announces

-two Free workshops on Women’s leadership, collaboration and communication
+two Free workshops on Women’s leadership and innovation

 for professionals or graduate students in conservation

 Special guest instructor Julianka Clarenda of Echo Bonaire.